Tower of London prices

-The visit to the Tower of London is a long one, between 1 and 3 hours or so, so you're likely to work up an appetite during or after the tour.
+The visit to the Tower of London is a long one, about 1 to 3 hours, so you are likely to work up an appetite during or after the tour.

 The monument is located in the Tower Hamlets area and in the surrounding area you can find different restaurants or stores to take a break and recharge your batteries after an intense visit.
 The good thing about London is that the gastronomic offer is very wide and you will find good options from 8 €.

 If you are thinking of taking advantage of your visit to the Tower of London to eat there on the way, I recommend you to take a look at the post Where to eat near the Tower of London where you can get some ideas.

 6. How much does it cost to get to the Tower of London?

 The Tower of London stands on the historic and financial center of the capital, the famous City of London, so this monument is very well served by public transport and is very easy to reach.